roman-milk/roman-milk.github.io/serendipity-16.md

+===

- ****** Serendipity ****** bysilkstockingslover© Beth moved her nose to the flowers and let the sweet scent of nature envelop her.
+Beth moved her nose to the flowers and let the sweet scent of nature envelop her.
 She hadn't received flowers in years, high school actually, and her heart suddenly warmed after being so cold just hours ago when she learned of her boyfriend's cheating.

  Cupid knew he should have left then and continued on his way, continue with making love connections around the world, but he couldn't leave.
 Instead, he watched her all afternoon.
 He smiled as she continued to be distracted by the big bouquet of flowers and smiled even more at how such a small gesture had completely changed her day.